Life experiences, much like the puzzle-solving prowess of Sherlock Holmes, serve as essential building blocks that sharpen our problem-solving skills.

-Instead of disregarding all of your efforts, examine which parts of your strategy worked and which didn’t.
+Instead of disregarding your efforts, examine which parts of your strategy worked and which didn’t.

-3. Use a solution focused lens.
+3. Use a solution-focused lens.

 By taking that approach, you are immersing yourself in negative life experiences and will likely find yourself stuck and unable to act.

 Looking for solutions rather than focusing on the problem will move you in the right direction.

 Start by reworking that internal voice that is suggesting defeat.
-Tell yourself the following:

 - “this problem can be solved,”